Bon Iver, Keaton Henson, Ben Howard, James Vincent McMorrow

-To say that Maciej Milewski is following trends and trying to imitate Bon Iver is a big simplification and it’s equally insignificant.
-The multi-instrumentalist, composer and vocalist from Gdańsk goes one step further by bringing nostalgic pop and folk music imbued with incredible authenticity.
+Maciej Milewski, a multi-instrumentalist, composer and vocalist from Gdańsk goes one step further than ever Bon Iver’s trope of bringing nostalgic pop and folk music imbued with incredible authenticity.

 In recent years, there were many Polish musicians who tried to imitate Justin Vernon.
 Some have managed to achieve great success and attract the attention of the wider public.
 Over time, this audience began to demand more than just simple, tedious songs and romantic lyrics.
 On the Polish scene, there was a lack of space for boys with a guitar, singing falsetto about their love affairs.
 It was time to go one step further.